MGross21/armctl/README.md

 ## API Reference

 > [!NOTE]
 > The API has been designed for maximum compatibility across supported robots.
-Additional commands, such as gripper controls and other advanced features, are probotfuipses to furrobot ipity. rControrplate
+Additional commands, such as gripper controls and other advanced features, are planned for future releases to further expand functionality.

+### Control Template

-The fring methods are avareDOFtorted robots.
+The following methods are available to users of the library to control various supported robots.

 | Method Name                  | Description                                                                 |
 |------------------------------|-----------------------------------------------------------------------------|